zhxq/resumate/README.md

 #### HTML definitions

 HTML definitions (located at ``./definitions/html``) are definitions for HTML tags.
-It tells resumate how to translate your Resumate JSON files into HTML tags.
+It tells Resumate how to translate your Resumate JSON files into HTML tags.